stephenschoettler/taches-oc-prompts/meta-prompting/run-prompt.md

 <critical_notes>

-- For parallel execution: ALL Task tool calls MUST be in a single message
+- For parallel execution: ALL task tool calls MUST be in a single message
-- For sequential execution: Wait for each Task to complete before starting next
+- For sequential execution: Wait for each task to complete before starting next
 - Archive prompts only after successful completion
 - If any prompt fails, stop sequential execution and report error
 - Provide clear, consolidated results for multiple prompt execution